vystrcild/llm-dataset-processor/README.md

-LLM Dataset Processor is an [Apify Actor](https://docs.apify.com/platform/actors) that allows you to process **whole dataset with single LLM prompt**.
-It's useful if you need to enrich data, summarize content, extract specific information, or manipulate data in a structured way using AI.
+LLM Dataset Processor is an [Apify Actor](https://docs.apify.com/platform/actors) that allows you to process a **whole dataset with a single LLM prompt**.
+It's useful when you need to enrich data, summarize content, extract specific information, or manipulate data in a structured way using AI.

-Just choose specific dataset to process, select LLM, provide API token and craft your prompt template.
-You could output responses as single column or JSON-structured multi-column format.
+Choose a specific dataset to process, select an LLM, provide an API token, and craft your prompt template.
+You can output responses as a single column or in a JSON-structured multi-column format.

-Actor supports **models from multiple LLM providers** such as OpenAI, Anthropic, and Google.
+The Actor supports **models from multiple LLM providers** such as OpenAI, Anthropic, and Google.
 Currently available models are:
 - GPT-4o-mini
 - GPT-4o
 - Claude 3.5 Haiku